 - Complete all progress reports accordingly and in a timely manner

-- Consult with PAEDC on issues relating to Employment Training objectives
+- Consult with PAEDC on issues relating to Summer Employment Training objectives

 - Conduct self in professional manner, both legally and ethically.
 The actions of the participant reflect on the Program.

 - Provide appropriate forms to the Business that are required by the Program